 Fall is the perfect time to get out and enjoy the changing colors!

 No matter what the time of year, I love enjoying all that nature near us has to offer.
 Whether it’s a short stroll or rigorous hike, the surrounding cities have many trails, wildlife and history to offer.
-Here are some of our favorites in the nearby metro areas!
+Here are some of our favorite Twin Cities hikes, including the the nearby metro areas!

 1. Bass Ponds and Old Cedar Bridge Trail

 Minnesota Valley National Wildlife Refuge, Bloomington

 Total Distance: 3 miles round trip

 Highlights: Lots of wildlife, including wood duck nests, sky blue waters along the trails and willow trees lining the path.